devgateway/www.developmentgateway.org/_posts/2012-11-09-announcing-the-25-million-aiddata-center-for-development-policy.md

 created: 1352466000
 old_path: news/announcing-25-million-aiddata-center-development-policy
 title: Announcing the $25 Million AidData Center for Development Policy
-lede: Development Gateway is pleased to announce that the United States Agency for International Development (USAID) has awarded the College of William and Mary, Development Gateway, Brigham Young University, the University of Texas at Austin, and Esri, a five-year, $25-million cooperative agreement to increase global aid transparency
+excerpt: Development Gateway is pleased to announce that the United States Agency for International Development (USAID) has awarded the College of William and Mary, Development Gateway, Brigham Young University, the University of Texas at Austin, and Esri, a five-year, $25-million cooperative agreement to increase global aid transparency